-Migration to Splunk add-on for Palo Alto Networks
+Migration to Splunk add-on for Palo Alto Networks¶

 There are 2 possible migration considerations regarding the Splunk add-on for Palo Alto Networks:

-1. If you run both add-ons at the same time:
+If you run both add-ons at the same time:

-• New add-on can be used as a POC, and then safely disabled if it no longer meets your requirements.
+- New add-on can be used as a POC, and then safely disabled if it no longer meets your requirements.

-• Could potentially break knowledge objects extractions.
+- This could potentially break knowledge objects extractions.

-• Would create duplicate data until you disable the old add-on.
+- This would create duplicate data until you disable the old add-on.

-2. If you disable the Palo Alto supported add-on and only use the Splunk-supported add-on for Palo Alto Networks:
+If you disable the Palo Alto supported add-on and only use the Splunk-supported add-on for Palo Alto Networks:

-• Knowledge objects will work as desired.
+- Knowledge objects work as desired.

-• There will be minimal data duplication.
+- There is a minimal data duplication.

-• You must disable the Palo Alto Networks supported add-on at the same start date and time of data collection in order to migrate modular inputs without any data loss.
+- You must disable the Palo Alto Networks supported add-on at the same start date and time of data collection in order to migrate modular inputs without any data loss.

 To ingest syslog data without any loss, you must first configure syslog input for the Splunk-supported add-on for Palo Alto Networks and only then disable the Palo Alto-supported add-on.